 MOQA (Measurements, Outcomes, and Quality Assessment) is a county-driven, DHCS-supported effort to improve statewide reporting on outcomes resulting from programs supported through Mental Health Services Act (MHSA, Prop 63) funds.
 CIBHS supports DHCS and California counties in designing measures, creating tools, collecting data, and building reports in a consistent fashion across the state.
-Currently, MOQA is focused on data collection for Suicide Prevention (SPP) and Stigma and Discrimination Reduction (SDR) programs.
+Currently, MOQA is focused on data collection for Suicide Prevention (SP) and Stigma and Discrimination Reduction (SDR) programs.

-Pilot SPP and SDR collection will take place from January 1, 2019 through June 30, 2019, with reporting on the collected data expected in early Fiscal Year 19-20.
-Counties will collect and submit data on each SPP and SDR activity they undertake during the pilot period, as well as conduct participant surveys for all SPP and SDR training activities.
+Pilot SP and SDR collection will take place from January 1, 2019 through June 30, 2019, with reporting on the collected data expected in early Fiscal Year 19-20.
+Counties will collect and submit data on each SP and SDR activity they undertake during the pilot period, as well as conduct participant surveys for all SP; and SDR training activities.
 DHCS is partnering with CIBHS to support three distinct data collection options during the pilot period.
 Counties can find details on each data collection option and download necessary materials below.
 CIBHS will provide training and technical assistance for all three data collection options during the pilot period.

 Data Collection Period: January 1, 2019 – June 30, 2019

 Program Data – Information on all SP and SDR programs conducted during the Data Collection Period

 Participant Data – Participant surveys for individuals who attended SP or SDR trainings during the Data Collection Period.

 Counties should complete the appropriate Program Data form for all SP and SDR strategies implemented during the Data Collection Period.
 For training activities, counties should also collect participant survey from training attendees.
 Counties can choose to collect and submit data via the three options listed on this page.
 Data Collection Guidelines are available here: MOQA Reporting Guidelines